pkosiec/botkube-docs/docs/features/event-notifications.md

 ## Actionable notifications

-If you have [`kubectl` executor enabled](docs/configuration/executor/kubectl.md) for a given channel, you can run commands related to a resource from the notification itself.
+If you have [`kubectl` plugin enabled](../plugins/kubectl.md) for a given channel, you can run commands related to a resource from the notification itself.
 Use the dropdown on the left to select and run a given command:

 ![Actionable notifications](assets/actionable-notifications.png)